 Come prepared with rappelling gear and an anchor, in case the ones there have rotted.
 On a really big year, it could be possible to skip the rappel, but best to be prepared.

 This is a Summit County classic and a very short tour from Frisco.
 From the parking lot, cross Tenmile Creek, take the bike path for a quarter mile, and then make the climb on the Mt.
 Royal summer trail.
 Once you get to the saddle between Mt.
 Royal and Peak 1 (fairly obvious, you can start seeing to the north) start searching the "cliffed-out" area to the right of the trail for a tree with old slings at the base.
 This is about 3/4 of the way across the saddle, and below the trail.
-Rap into the couloir from there; it's a short rappel, maybe 50 feet.
+Rap into the couloir from there; it's about a 25m rappel.
 It's fairly flat at the bottom of the rap, so putting your skis on in the couloir isn't a problem.